There are a number of ways to get involved with the Diplomacy Lab at IU.

 The Diplomacy Lab program is open to all Indiana University faculty members who are interested in engaging their classes in a collaborative project identified by the State Department.
 The U.S Department of State identifies projects open to participating universities approximately six months prior to each semester.

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
-Although, due to the University's eight project submission limitation, not all project bids will be guaranteed for submission.
+Although, due to the University's four project submission limitation, not all project bids will be guaranteed for submission.

 - If your bid is selected, expect an initial e-mail from the State Department’s Diplomacy Lab office introducing you to available resources and contacts

 - Seek student commitment early in the semester to take on Diplomacy Lab projects.